 Tax incentives and/or other incentives for drivers of electric vehicles in IL.

-The owner of a dedicated EV may register for a discounted registration fee not to exceed $35 for a two-year registration period.
-The registration fee for an EV may not exceed $9 per year.
+EVs are eligible for a reduced biennial vehicle registration fee of $35.
 To qualify for the reduced fee, the EV must weigh 8,000 pounds or less and be propelled by an electric engine.
+This fee reduction is valid until January 1, 2020.
 For more information, including the application documentation, see the Electric Vehicle License Plate Guide website.
-(Reference 625 Illinois Compiled Statutes 5/3-805)
+(Reference Senate Bill 1939, 2019, and 625 Illinois Compiled Statutes 5/3-805)